 Step 3: Complete On-The-Job-Training

-Step 4: Obtain Licensure
+Step 4: Obtain a Mortgage Loan Officer License

 All mortgage loan officers must be licensed as a mortgage loan originator (MLO).
 This process involves completing 20 hours of required coursework, passing an exam and a credit and background check.
 The MLO exam contains a national component and a state component that is unique for each state.